 6.2.1 Applicability to language

 Python abstracts all data as objects and every object has a type (in addition to an identity and a value).
-Extensions to Python, written in other languages, can define new types.
+Extensions to Python, written in other languages, can define new types, and Python code can also define new types, either programmatically through the types module, or by using the dedicated class statement.

 Python is also a strongly typed language – you cannot perform operations on an object that are not valid for that type.
+Operations that are not valid for the type will raise exceptions at runtime.
 Python’s dynamic typing is a key feature designed to promote polymorphism to provide flexibility.
 Another aspect of dynamic typing is a variable does not maintain any type information – that information is held by the object that the variable references at a specific time.
-A Python program is free to assign (bind), and reassign (rebind), any variable to any type of object at any time.
+By default, a Python program is free to assign (bind), and reassign (rebind), any variable to any type of object at any time.This is considered safe in general since the type of the object is carried in the object and if a variable is rebound , then any future calls using that variable will check the type recorded in the object to decide the validity of the operation.

 Variables are created when they are first assigned a value (see subclause 6.17 Choice of Clear Names [NAI] for more on this subject).
 Variables are generic in that they do not have a type, they simply reference objects which hold the object’s type information.
 Variables in an expression are replaced with the object they reference when that expression is evaluated therefore a variable must be explicitly assigned before being referenced otherwise a run-time exception is raised: